Book of Common Prayer Sunday Eucharistic Lectionary Propers

 neither let it be afraid.

 Book of Common Prayer Sunday Eucharistic Lectionary Message

-A Sermon for the Fourth Sunday After the Epiphany
+A Sermon for the Week of

 By: Fr.
 David Curry